Wilkes-Jahleel-Martinez-Fleming/GladiatorArena/README.md

 extra task for both:

 1)Allow each player to pick from 10 random gladiators generated for their 1 vs 1 battle.

+04/15/2025
+Bugs to fix. handle vicotry more gracefully when one player is not attacking. creating a lobby got double 8080 display do the defense to potion logic.